 “Conservation is a state of harmony between men and land.” – Aldo Leopold

-Our mission is to preserve, create and enhance the region’s habitats by incorporating conservation best practices and stewardship.
+Our goal is to preserve, create and enhance the region’s habitats by incorporating conservation best practices and stewardship.
 Major initiatives include:

 - Relevant Habitat Conservation: By defining our habitats or ecosystems of interests, including prairie, forests and wetlands, HPB can effectively assess our Greenway resources for targeted habitats and develop respective long-term maintenance and/or restoration goals.
 Our conservation projects, like tree plantings, prairie rebuilds or wetland creations, will be directly derived from our assessment, and in turn, allow HPB to engage volunteers in appropriate and relevant projects.